kazeburo/mackerel-plugin-log-counter/README.md

 # mackerel-plugin-log-counter

-mackerel metric plugin for count logs
+mackerel metric plugin for count lines in log

 ## Usage